 - Triglycerides < 1.5 mmol/L – Win again

-Muscle pain seems to be one of the most common side effects which of course will have an effect on being able to keep fit and can lead to injury.
+Muscle pain seems to be one of the most common side effects.

-Others I have read about are: increased risk of some cancers, fatigue, liver damage, rashes, increased blood sugar, memory loss and confusion.
+Others are an increased risk of some cancers, fatigue, liver damage, rashes, increased blood sugar, memory loss and confusion.

 What else is going on when we take these drugs.
 If the body makes less cholesterol, what about the vitamin D, bile, and hormone production?

 Are they affected too?

 Peter decided to try and lower his LDL levels without the use of Statins by:

 - increasing the quantity of carbohydrate he eats by adding in more insoluble fibre such as leafy greens and antioxidant-laden fruits like raspberries,

 - adding soluble fibre and monounsaturated fats such as flax seed, chia seeds, nuts, coconut oil and avocado into his diet,